olivernina/nephi/README.md

 ```
 nephi$ python crnn_main.py --trainroot /new/train/lmdb/database --valroot /new/val/imdb/database [--cuda]
 ```

+It will train using your trainroot data, backpropagating to the neural network every "batch size" images (default 64), and update with how well it's doing as it goes.

 The `--cuda` flag enables GPU acceleration.
 If your machine has CUDA and you do not use this flag, the software will warn you that you could be using GPU acceleration.

-Be sure to **provide a valid alphabet.txt file** for your dataset.
+Be sure to **provide a valid alphabet.txt file** for your dataset (either pass one in as a parameter or create local file alphabet.txt).

 For more help with argument structure, use `nephi$ python crnn_main.py -h`.